 - Internships involving a potential conflict of interests are not appropriate.
 Working in a small family business would be an example of such a potential conflict.

 For undergraduate students, four units maximum may be applied to the major in Business Administration.
 More than four units may be earned; however, units exceeding four are elective units and may apply toward the overall unit total needed for a degree.
 For graduate students, a maximum of three units may be applied toward the requirement for the MBA degree.
-See the CPE Director to Apply.
+See the Internship Director to Apply.

 Tips for Finding a Great Internship: